SCRT-HQ/VaporShell/docs/glossary/Add-VSCognitoIdentityPoolRoleAttachmentMappingRule.md

 ```

 ### -Claim
-The claim name that must be present in the token, for example, "isAdmin" or "paid."
+The claim name that must be present in the token.
+For example: "isAdmin" or "paid".

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cognito-identitypoolroleattachment-mappingrule.html#cfn-cognito-identitypoolroleattachment-mappingrule-claim
 PrimitiveType: String